dillingham/nova-attach-many/readme.md

 ### Display on detail:

-This package provides the UI for the create / edit view that BelongsToMany does not.
+This package only provides the create / edit views that BelongsToMany does not.

-However, the BelongsToMany should be used for displaying the table on detail views.
+BelongsToMany should be used for displaying the table on detail views.

 ```php
 public function fields(Request $request)